s6joui/grav-theme-portfolio/README.md

 # Installation

+### GPM
+``bin/gpm install portfolio``

+### Manual

-To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
+To install this theme manually download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
 Then, rename the folder to `portfolio`.

 You should now have all the theme files under

     /your/site/grav/user/themes/portfolio

-# Setup
+# Manual Setup

-If you want to set this theme as the default theme, you can do so by following these steps:
+If you don't use the Admin plugin and you want to set this theme as the default theme, you can do so by following these steps:

 * Navigate to `/your/site/grav/user/config`.
 * Open the **system.yaml** file.